Fraunhofer-AISEC/cmc/doc/configuration.md

 ## Testtool Configuration

 - **mode**: The mode to run.
-Possible are generate, verify, dial, listen, cacerts and iothub
+Possible are generate, verify, dial, listen, request, serve, cacerts and iothub.
+See below for an explanation of these modes
 - **addr**: List of addresses to connect to in mode dial and anddress to serve in mode listen.
 - **cmc**: The address of the CMC server
 - **report**: The file to store the attestation report in (mode generate) or to retrieve